Meet the Maker

 What I Do

 I construct my murrine canes by hand by melting fusing glass (Bullseye or System96) in the flame, building up layers one over the other and decorating with stringer.
-This gives me total control over the finished chips, so I know that they will be as I have designed them.
-It’s a slow process, and I made a LOT of mistakes along the way, but I still love cutting through a finished cane for the first time and seeing the intricacy inside.
+Unlike vitrigraph murrine, the flamworked method gives me total control over the finished chips, so I know that they will be as I have designed them.
+It’s a slow process, and I made a LOT of mistakes as I learned the way, but I still love cutting through a finished cane for the first time and seeing the intricacy inside.
 Even more so, I love opening the kiln the next morning and seeing whether the fused test chip looks like I planned!

 I always set out to make the very best quality murrine for fusers, from my studio to yours.